lambdaclass/mirra_backend/apps/arena/docs/src/attributes/traps.md

 ## Non-Changeable Attributes

-- `id`: Unique identifier for the projectile
+- `id`: Unique identifier for the trap
 - `category`: The category of this entity
 - `name`: Name of the trap used to instantiate it
 - `position`: Position of the trap